 The British fought several rearguard actions to protect the flanks of the corridor through which troops withdrew to Dunkirk.

-The town of Hazebrouck and the villages of Wormhout, Hondeghem were all held by British troops who put up a stubborn resistance to the Germans.
+The town of Hazebrouck and the villages of Wormhout, Hondeghem were all held by British troops who put up a stubborn resistance.

 The first world war battlefields of Ieper and Messines were part of the BEF’s defences.